 Khan Saheb Grills & Rolls

 Craving for some tasty grub on the go?
-Located in Indiranagar, Khan Saheb is one of the best street food joints you must visit in the city.
+Located in Indiranagar, Frazer Town and a few other localities, Khan Saheb is one of the best street food joints you must visit in the city.
 From their crunchy rolls to grilled tikkas, Kathi wraps and more, this cozy corner offers charcoal grilled dishes with vegetarian and non-vegetarian options.